JuliaGeometry/Meshing.jl/docs/src/api.md

 ```

-## Quick Start - GeometryTypes
+## Quick Start - GeometryBasics

-Meshing is well-integrated with [GeometryTypes.jl](https://github.com/JuliaGeometry/GeometryTypes.jl)  by extending the [mesh constructors](http://juliageometry.github.io/GeometryTypes.jl/latest/types.html#Meshes-1) for convience.
+Meshing is well-integrated with [GeometryBasics.jl](https://github.com/JuliaGeometry/GeometryBasics.jl)  by extending the [mesh constructors](http://juliageometry.github.io/GeometryBasics.jl/latest/types.html#Meshes-1) for convience.

 The algorithms operate on a `Function`, `AbstractArray`, or `SignedDistanceField` and output a concrete `AbstractMesh`.
-For example, we can use the GeometryTypes API as follows, using `HyperRectangle` to specify the bounds:
+For example, we can use the GeometryBasics API as follows, using `Rect` to specify the bounds:

 ```
 using Meshing
-using GeometryTypes
+using GeometryBasics
 using LinearAlgebra: dot, norm using FileIO

 # Mesh an equation of sphere in the Axis-Aligned Bounding box starting
 # at -1,-1,-1 and widths of 2,2,2 using Marching Cubes
-m = GLNormalMesh(HyperRectangle(Vec(-1,-1,-1.), Vec(2,2,2.)), MarchingCubes()) do v
+m = GLNormalMesh(Rect(Vec(-1,-1,-1.), Vec(2,2,2.)), MarchingCubes()) do v
     sqrt(sum(dot(v,v))) - 1
 end